2015, the Marine Board migrated to a web-based online store for all boating

 date of birth, in addition to your boat or other transaction types.

 Using the online store, you have two options from the landing page (see graphic below, which is also on the back of your renewal notice).
-For basic registration renewals, select the “Boat Renewal Tab.”
+For basic, single boat registration renewal, click on the “Boat Renewal Tab.”

 For any other type of transaction,

-such as purchasing a Waterway Access Permit, Boater Education Card, or Replacement Card OR multiple motorboat renewals
+such as purchasing a Waterway Access Permit, Boater Education Card, or Replacement Card OR to renew multiple motorboat registrations